Storyliving by Disney: Section 31

 The Cotino development includes most of US land survey Section 31 in the city of Rancho Mirage.
 Investors had previously purchased the land from the Annenberg estate in 1977, and in 1993 The Eagle Specific Plan had been approved for development, but never started.
-After some ownership changes, and at least two bankruptcies brought on by the financial crisis of 2008, Section 31 did not become available again until 2016.
+After some ownership changes, and at least two bankruptcies brought on by the Great Recession, Section 31 did not become available again until 2016.
 In 2017 a 23 acre portion of the land, separated from the rest of Section 31 by Monterey Boulevard, was sold to the Tower Energy Group.
 The remainder of Section 31 was purchased in 2018 for $75 million by EC Rancho Mirage Holdings Limited Partnership, a Canadian firm organized in the state of Delaware.
 EC Rancho Mirage brought in DMB Development LLC to help design a new plan for the site, initially called the Section 31 Specific Plan or Section 31 Project.
 When Disney was brought in to apply their expertise and brand, the Section 31 Project became Cotino.

+Asteria

+Asteria, in Pittsboro, North Carolina, near the cities of Raleigh, Durham and Chapel Hill, is the second Storyliving by Disney community under development.
+Sales for homes in the community are expected to begin by 2027.
+By October 2024, construction has yet to begin, due to environmental issues.
+By June 2025, the environmental issues were resolved, prior to Asteria's first phase of construction being approved by the Pittsboro Board of Commissioners.

+According to Shawn Montague, Disney Imagineering's Site Portfolio Executive, the community's name was chosen in recognition of the aster flowers native to North Carolina.
+Given the flower's namesake was the Greek goddess Astria, "... whose tears of stardust fell to Earth and sprouted the first aster flowers.
+We thought it was a beautiful way to honor North Carolina's natural beauty from the Earth to the sky."